Phaéton (Saint-Saëns): Composition

-The manuscript was completed on 12 March 1873, being dedicated to Berthe Bochet, a close pupil of the composer.
+The manuscript was completed on 12 March 1873, being dedicated to Berthe Pochet, (Note: Pochet de Tinan, Berthe (1839-1903)) a close pupil of the composer.
 Saint-Saëns own mother later transcribed and corrected the score.
 It was written during a period of failing health due to an exhausting workload consisting of composition, teaching, and concert and organ performances at La Madeleine.
 It was played in a two-piano reduction on 4 March 1874, performed by Marie and Alfred Jaëll.
 After its premiere, it was published by Éditions Durand-Schönewerk & Cie in July 1785.

 Musicologist Daniel Fallon remarks the technical similarity between Le Rouet d'Omphale and Phaéton, both featuring a rhythmic motive that plays throughout the piece, while at the same time they are opposites in character.
 Le Rouet d'Omphale is sensuous and delicate in nature, while Phaéton is bold and dramatic.
 Saint-Saëns himself drew comparison between the works with the following comment: "The central idea of 'Phaéton' is pride, as the central idea of 'Le Rouet d'Omphale' is lust."